LionCoder101/LionCoder101/README.md

 I'm **[`Mr.LionHacker404`](https://www.youtube.com/@LionHacker404)**, I’m a Professional Endpoint Certified Engineer and security researcher who wants to become a cybersecurity expert and bug finder.
 I really enjoy working with technology and have skills in studying harmful software, checking for security problems, and finding bugs.
-My goal is to protect online information and help make the internet safer for everyone.
+My goal is to protect online information and help make the internet safer for everyone.I have established a sturdy foundation of technical competencies and know-how, particularly in network operations, troubleshooting.

+I am a completely gifted and tough-working character with a lot to offer.
+My passion for technology and dedication to serving customers, along side robust technical skills and amazing interpersonal talents make them treasured assets to any employer.

 - 🔭 I’m currently working on Code Byte Technology **Advance Threat Hunting**